adamoachs/SDCardBackup/readme.md

 - A power/micro USB cable to power the Pi
 - An external SSD or HDD with a USB interface
 - An SD/CF/Multi card reader with a USB interface
-- A USB keyboard and mouse or your preferred SSH client for setup
+- Your preferred SSH client, or a USB keyboard/mouse and monitor to connect to the Pi, for initial install and config

 # Setup

 1. Assemble the case per manufacturer's instructions
 2. Install a Pi-compatible Linux distro of your choice
 3. Install the touchscreen driver per manufacturer's instruction
-4. Open a terminal and run the following commands:
+4. Open a terminal and run the following command:

-        pip install psutil
-        pip install Pillow
         git clone https://github.com/adamoachs/SDCardBackup.git

 # Configuration